Hong Kong pro-democracy lawmakers arrested as tensions soar | Malay Mail

 Police have repeatedly denied any allegations of wrongdoing in relation to Chow’s death.

-Rallies and prayer vigils are expected today and tomorrow evening and there have been calls for a general strike on Monday. — AFP
+Rallies and prayer vigils are expected on Saturday and Sunday evening and there have been calls for a general strike on Monday — AFP